MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/azure-monitor-logs-extension.md

 :::image type="content" source="media/azure-monitor-logs-extension/azure-monitor-logs-extension-icon.png" alt-text="Kusto extension":::

-## How to connect to an Azure Monitor Log workspace
+## How to connect to a Log Analytics workspace

-### Find your Azure Monitor Log workspace
+### Find your Log Analytics workspace

 Find your **Log Analytics Workspace** in the [Azure portal](https://ms.portal.azure.com/#home), then find the Workspace ID.